heedproject/rert/docs/3-Energy-Demand-Calculations.md

 Lighting energy needs are calculated on the basis of equation (1) with $$i = l$$ with subtypes $$j$$ using energy carriers $$k$$.
 Capacity of a light source for lighting $$c$$ is expressed in Wh/hour, the $$\varepsilon$$ parameter is not utilised here and set to 1.
-Values for Average use per day in hours$$\text{\
-A}$$ can be entered by the user and are pre-loaded with literature values from surveys.[10]
+Values for Average use per day in hours$$\text{A}$$ can be entered by the user and are pre-loaded with literature values from surveys.[10]
 The utilisation rate $$u$$ is set to 0.95 indicating the frequency of using the lighting source.[10]
 In case of kerosene lamps, fuel use can be calculated using equation 2 to obtain litres of Kerosene used per family per